knickels/Player-Stage-Manual/CONTROLLER_PY.md

 line to use the examples given here.
 Player controllers can control a real or a simulated robot.

-We will start by using C++ since it's pretty general.
+In this section we will start by using C++ since it's pretty general.
 There are also sections covering [C controllers](#CONTROLLER_C.md) and [Python controllers](#CONTROllER_PY.md).